Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Introduction

 \section{Introduction}

 As algorithm–assisted decision making becomes increasingly common in high-stakes public domains, there is growing recognition that evaluating these systems requires more than assessing model performance in isolation.
-In settings where algorithms inform---but do not replace---human decision-makers, understanding how human experts actually use algorithmic tools is essential to assessing their real-world impact and equity implications \cite{greenDisparateInteractionsAlgorithmintheLoop2019,imaiExperimentalEvaluationAlgorithmassisted2023,rajiEvaluatingPredictionbasedInterventions2025,costonValidityPerspectiveEvaluating2023}.
-For example, in college advising, an algorithm may identify students at risk of dropping out, but it is up to a human counselor to have a conversation with the student and suggest a course of action based on the student’s specific circumstances.
+In settings where algorithms inform---but do not replace---human decision makers, understanding how human experts actually use algorithmic tools is essential to assessing their real-world impact and equity implications \cite{greenDisparateInteractionsAlgorithmintheLoop2019,imaiExperimentalEvaluationAlgorithmassisted2023,rajiEvaluatingPredictionbasedInterventions2025,costonValidityPerspectiveEvaluating2023, mclaughlinFairnessMachineAssistedHuman2022, fazelpourDiscipliningDeliberationSociotechnical2025}.
+For example, in college advising, an algorithm may identify students at risk of dropping out, but it is up to a human counselor to have a conversation with the student and suggest a course of action that is tailored to the student’s specific circumstances.
+Despite the widespread deployment of such systems, empirical research remains limited on how human decision makers interpret algorithmic recommendations, exercise discretion, and influence downstream outcomes.

-Evaluating human decision making when assisted by algorithms is essential for the design, evaluation, and implementation of automated decision systems.
-When algorithms are embedded in human decision processes, it becomes critical to ask: \emph{How much of the decision-making success is attributable to the algorithm versus the human expert?
-What discretionary work do humans perform that the algorithm cannot?
-What additional, unobserved information are important for improving outcomes?} These questions help reveal whether key contextual or non-algorithmic information needs to be explicitly collected by humans, or whether algorithmic systems should be redesigned to incorporate this information.

-Understanding the balance between algorithmic and human contributions becomes crucial for expanding and \emph{generalizing} the educational intervention to new contexts (e.g., a new insitution).
-While algorithms can be deployed at scale without capacity constraints, the human component may introduce scaling challenges (e.g., social science interventions that perform well in initial studies but do not perform well at scale) due to changes in the implementation, resource constraints\cite{boutilier2024randomized}, or staff training \cite{jepsen2009class, list2022voltage}.
-If human discretion plays a significant role in improving outcomes, then expanding the intervention requires either increasing the capacity of the existing experts or recruiting similarly qualified personnel.

-We explore these questions in the context of college advising, a setting in which human decisions are both consequential and resource-constrained.
-State universities face growing pressure to improve student success and close equity gaps, and algorithm–assisted advising has been proposed as one strategy to help institutions scale proactive support \cite{renick2020predictive, feathers2023takeaways}.
-Yet the real-world impact of such systems depends crucially on how advisors use them.